maja-glowania/todo-list-react/README.md

 This project is a simple To-Do List designed to help you manage your daily tasks efficiently.
 The application was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Since its inception, the project has been significantly refactored to prioritize clean code, modularity, and maintainability.
+The project has been significantly refactored to use a modern, centralized state management system, prioritizing clean code, modularity, and maintainability.

 **Key Features:**

 - **Quick Control:** Easily add, check, and delete tasks.
 - **Bulk Operations:** A button to mark all tasks as completed.
 - **Filtering:** A button to hide all completed tasks.
-- **Data Persistence:** Tasks are saved locally in the browser's storage, ensuring they remain after page refresh.
+- **Data Persistence:** Tasks are synchronized with the browser's local storage, ensuring they remain after page refresh.

 **Remember:** start with the quickest and easiest tasks to overcome procrastination.